 20. Use Cash, Not Credit, for Greater Discounts

-The origin of the expression “cash is king” is unknown, but its validity in the business world has never been contested.
+The truth of the expression “cash is king” in the business world has never been contested.
 Apple, the company which created such iconic products as the iPhone and the iPad, is reputed to have $100 billion in cash on hand to take advantage of unexpected bargains or cover expenses when sales are less than expected.

 Financial flexibility is important to every company, particularly when the future economic environment is unclear.
 Employing the recommended cash flow strategies above can build up your bank balances, extend the number of strategic options available to you as a company, and reduce the likelihood that you will be forced to take unpalatable or distressing actions.